Tejaaswini28499/Training-Devops/Linux Commands /Filter.md

  tail -15 <filename> - returns last 15 lines
- tail -f <filename> - this will not exit from the file less <filename> - It will open file in vi mode more <filename> - It will some percentange of file and pressing enter we can see other file content.
+ tail -f <filename> - this will not exit from the file less <filename> - It will open file in vi mode more <filename> - It will return some percentange of file and pressing enter we can see other file content.
  ```